 In most states, the default surrogate decision maker for adults is normally the next of kin, specified in a priority order by state statute, typically starting with the person’s spouse (or domestic partner in jurisdictions that recognize this status), then an adult child, a parent, a sibling, and then possibly other relatives.
 A growing number of states also authorize a close friend to act as default surrogate.
 If more than one person has the same priority (such as several adult children), consensus is preferred, but some states allow health care practitioners to rely on a majority decision or to request that one person be selected to decide for the group.
 Doctors are more likely to accept the judgment of a person who understands the person’s medical situation and seems to have the best interest of the person in mind.
-Conflict among authorized decision-makers can seriously hinder the process.
+Conflict among authorized decision-makers seriously hinders the process.

 Children require a decision maker in medical situations.
 For most nonemergency medical decisions affecting children and minors, medical care cannot be given without a parent’s or guardian’s consent.
 The parent’s or guardian’s decision can be overridden only if a court determines that the decision constitutes neglect or abuse of the child.
 In some states, children can consent to certain medical treatments (such as treatment of sexually transmitted diseases, prescriptions for birth control, and abortion) without parental permission.